 The purpose of this policy is to provide uniform guidelines for the accrual, use, and payment of compensatory leave and overtime leave.
 This policy works together with the Hours of Work and Overtime Policy to compensate non-exempt employees for overtime worked and helps the university comply with the Fair Labor Standards Act.

-Compensatory Leave: Compensatory leave is paid leave earned by non-exempt employees at a rate of one hour for every eligible hour worked (an hour-for-hour basis) when an employee is required to work on a scheduled university holiday, during authorized university closings (e.g. inclement weather), or when total paid hours in a work week exceed 40 hours but actual hours worked are less than 40 hours, as provided in Section IV.
+- Compensatory leave is paid leave earned by non-exempt employees at a rate of one hour for every eligible hour worked (an hour-for-hour basis) when an employee is required to work on a scheduled university holiday, during authorized university closings (e.g. inclement weather), or when total paid hours in a work week exceed 40 hours but actual hours worked are less than 40 hours, as provided in Section IV.

-Overtime Leave: Overtime Leave is paid leave earned by non-exempt employees who work in excess of 40 hours in the university designated workweek that is accrued as overtime leave at a rate of one and one-half hours for every hour of overtime worked.
+- Overtime Leave is paid leave earned by non-exempt employees who work in excess of 40 hours in the university designated workweek that is accrued as overtime leave at a rate of one and one-half hours for every hour of overtime worked.

 IV.
 Compensatory Leave

-A. Earning Compensatory Leave.
 Compensatory leave can be earned:

-- for working on a university holiday.
+- For working on a university holiday.
 If an employee is required to work on a scheduled university holiday the employee is paid for the hours worked plus the employee receives one hour of compensatory leave for each hour worked.
 Compensatory leave is also accrued if a holiday falls on an employee’s regular day off.

-- for work required when the university or their department is official closed, as provided in the Emergency Closing Policy.
+- For work required when the university or their department is official closed, as provided in the Emergency Closing Policy.
 The employee may instead earn overtime pay or leave, if overtime is worked.

-- when total hours in the work week exceed 40 but the employee has not physically worked 40 hours.
+- When total hours in the work week exceed 40 but the employee has not physically worked 40 hours.
 Example: An employee works 34 hours and uses 8 hours of sick leave in the workweek.
 The total hours in the workweek are 42.
-In this case, the employee would be paid for 40 hours and would earn 2 hours of compensatory leave.
+In this case, the employee would be paid for 40 hours and would earn 2 hours of compensatory leave

-B. Accruing and Using Compensatory Leave.
 Compensatory leave must be taken before any accrued vacation, personal, family or sick leave.
 Compensatory leave must also be used within 12 months of the date it is earned or it will lapse.
 Employees may not accrue more than 40 hours of compensatory leave.

 All compensatory leave hours must be earned prior to use.
 Employees must request and receive approval from their supervisors to use compensatory leave, as provided in Section VII.